 What is Responsible Travel?

-Basically, travelling sustainably or responsibly means that you travel in a way that doesn’t have a negative impact on the destination you visit or the people who live there.
+Essentially, travelling sustainably or responsibly means that you travel in a way that doesn’t have a negative impact on the destination you visit or the people who live there.
 For me, a lot of that is about how, when and where we choose to spend our money.

 Most people visiting a destination will spend a short amount of time visiting the same popular attractions, eating at the same restaurants and at the same time of year as thousands of other people.
-This puts a huge strain on the infrastructure of a place, and on the well-being of the people.
+This puts a huge strain on the infrastructure of a place and on the well-being of the people.

-I still want people to have the same feeling I had when I first arrived in Barcelona – a feeling of wonder and joy, not frustration and disappointment at how busy and crowded everywhere is.
-Instead of telling you not to visit Barcelona at all, here are some ideas for how you can be a responsible tourist and visit Barcelona sustainably.
+I still want visitors to have the same feeling I had when I first arrived in Barcelona – a feeling of wonder and joy, not frustration and disappointment at how busy and crowded everywhere is.
+And as Barcelona residents, we want to enjoy our own city too, and not feel overrun or pushed out by tourists.

 Visit Barcelona in the Shoulder or Off-Season